-The General Fund owes the SPLOST Fund \$66,597.
+The General Fund owes the SPLOST Fund \$64,974.

-SPLOST proceeds shall be used exclusively for the purpose or purpose specified in the resolution or ordinance calling for imposition of the tax.
-Such proceeds shall be kept in a separate account from other funds of such county and each qualified municipality receiving proceeds of the sales and use tax and shall not in any manner be commingled with other funds of such county and each qualified municipality received proceeds of the sales and use tax prior to the expenditure.
+SPLOST proceeds shall be used exclusively for the purpose specified in the resolution or ordinance calling for imposition of the tax.
+Such proceeds shall be kept in a separate account from other City funds and each qualified municipality receiving proceeds of the sales and use tax and shall not, in any manner, be commingled with other City funds and each qualified municipality received proceeds of the sales and use tax prior to the expenditure.